OpenGene/scrnapip/README.md

 Umap plot of top10 marker gene  for each cluster.

 ![marker_violin](readme_files/cluster0_genevlnplot.png)

  Violin plot of top 10 marker gene for each cluster.

 ![scRNASeq](readme_files/cluster_top10geneheatmap.png)

+Heatmap of top 10 marker gene for each cluster.

 ### 6. Pseudotime